hazer-hazer/embedded-ui/README.md

 There's a special trait `InternalIconSet` which is implemented for all icon packs (and you can implement for yours) which contains icons used in system widgets, such as arrows for `Select` or check sign in `Checkbox`.

+## Length

+Length is a universal single-dimension size type, used both for width and height.
+There are four options in `Length` enum:
+- `Fixed` - fixed length in pixels
+- `Shrink` - occupies as least free space as possible giving more space for other elements
+- `Fill` - occupies as much free space as possible
+- `Div(N)` - takes `free / N` space.
+For example, in 100px container in width, element with width of `Div(4)` will take 25px.

+## Flex layout

+There's a single container using flex layout -- 'Linear'.
+It is a generic element for both row and column.

+Flex